librity/ft_dev_diaries/logbooks/logs_en.md

 - What I did yesterday
 - What am I going to do today
-- What was my biggest impediment
+- What was my biggest obstacle

 As soon as we make the dailies where I work.